janpeuker/awesome-tech-roles/README.md

 See also: Account Manager, Solution Architect

-- [A day in the life of a TAM at Microsoft](https://cloudblogs.microsoft.com/industry-blog/en-gb/beyourfuture/2019/04/18/a-day-in-the-life-of-a-technical-account-manager/) - Good read for comparison of TAM between more technical and more business (customer success) focused, at Microsoft CSM are in the sales org.
+- [A day in the life of a TAM at Microsoft](https://cloudblogs.microsoft.com/industry-blog/en-gb/beyourfuture/2019/04/18/a-day-in-the-life-of-a-technical-account-manager/) - Good read for comparison of TAM between more technical and more business (customer success) focused, at Microsoft CSM are in the Business Development org.
 - [A day in the life of a TAM at Red Hat](https://www.redhat.com/en/blog/being-technical-account-manager-tam-day-life) - See below for Red Hat's difference between TAM, CSM and Support.
-- [Customer Success 2.0](https://www.mckinsey.com/industries/technology-media-and-telecommunications/our-insights/introducing-customer-success-2-0-the-new-growth-engine) - McKinsey strategy piece showing the history of the Customer Success function as part of Customer Experience instead of Sales (see above).
+- [Customer Success 2.0](https://www.mckinsey.com/industries/technology-media-and-telecommunications/our-insights/introducing-customer-success-2-0-the-new-growth-engine) - McKinsey strategy piece showing the history of the Customer Success function as part of Customer Experience instead of Business Development (see above).
 - [Effective CSM teams](https://blog.learndot.com/what-makes-a-customer-success-team-effective-we-asked-the-experts) - Interview with experts who perform(ed) TAM and CSM roles.
 - [Gitlab TAM Handbook](https://about.gitlab.com/handbook/customer-success/tam/) - GitLab's open source TAM handbook as part of the customer success team.
 - [Red Hat's Tenets of TAM](https://www.redhat.com/en/blog/five-tenets-technical-account-management) - Five tenets of good technical account management, with the difference between TAM, Support and CSM from a Red Hat perspective.